9OYS Living Local: East Carolina Motor Speedway

 Racers and fans travel from all over to attend racing Saturdays in Martin County.

-Big names like Ernie Irvan, Dale Earnhardt Jr. and Rick Mast have all had the privileged to race at ECMS.
+Big names like Ernie Irvan, Dale Earnhardt Jr., and Rick Mast have all had the privilege to race at ECMS.

 This town is a community linked as one family through racing.